Pipeline Drying Procedures and Requirements for Commissioning

-An industrial nitrogen generator can be transported to pipelines, even in remote locations, in order to fill the pipelines with nitrogen.
+An on-site nitrogen skid can be transported to pipelines, even in remote locations, in order to fill the pipelines with nitrogen.
 If nitrogen will be used for pneumatic pipeline pressure testing prior to drying, the nitrogen generator can be used for both processes.

 Another advantage to using nitrogen for the drying process is the nitrogen doesn’t have to be purged after drying is complete, unlike air drying.
 In addition, the low dew point of nitrogen speeds the drying process.
 Unlike hot air pipeline drying, nitrogen drying doesn’t experience the same issues with moisture remaining in the center of the pipeline.